ranandverint/StockExchangeOutlierDetection/readme.md

 - **Performance**: The script is optimized for processing multiple files with minimal memory overhead.
 However, it processes one file at a time.
 - **Scalability**: The script can easily be extended to handle additional stock exchanges by modifying the input and the number of files to process.
+- I have taken help from AI to generate this README & then edited on top of it.